SethRobertson/GitBestPractices/0main.md

     * Pastebin-like private text paste service

         The free internet pastebin services are great and very useful, but you cannot paste proprietary information into them.
 So bring one of those services up yourself.

     * Tinypic-like private image paste service

         Likewise, bringing up a image paste service has the same justification and the same benefit.
 Just do it.

     * URL shortener

         The justification for a URL shortener is a little weaker than text/image paste services, but it still exists.
 Since it is a trivial server, you might as well bring it up for proprietary URLs.

     * VNC-sharing of server consoles

         When you have servers (machines without humans in front of them all of the time), make sure that the console is available virtually.
 Getting a bog-standard KVM to mediate access to the consoles is good, but what you really need to do is get a VNC passthrough device (like the AdderLink IPEPS and friends) attached to the KVM so that you can have remote access to the servers.
         Remember, if you have to get up out of your seat, you have failed.
         If you need multiple users having simultaneous access to the servers, you can get a multi-console multi-server KVM.

     * VMs (with VNC sharing) for most services

         Instead of having dedicated hardware, create VMs for your critical services.
 The VM images then can be more easily backed up, moved around, and have less wasted resources.
 Of course, don't forget the admonition to have a portable multiuser console system like VNC for console access.
 Personally, I use KVM-QEMU for my virtualization needs.
 It is free and works great.

     * Audio conference

+        An audio conferencing service provides another low-friction method of increasing communication, which speeds development.
         My sources tell me you can get a plugin for asterisk which will give you free conference services.
 Since you are of course using VOIP for your communication, you then should have essentially free internal conferencing.